-Drake's most recent photo series include a book project titled A Journey Like Us: Learning from Diversity.
+Drake's photo series include a book project titled A Journey Like Us: Learning from Diversity.
 Supported by NC Arts Council grants, Drake collaborated with a wide range of students including immigrant students who attend several North Carolina high schools to share their struggles and triumphs through portraits and their own writing.

 Love Over Hate Print giveaway to essential workers and the community, 215 E 15th Street, New York, NY

 Other Tears: Recognizing Signs of Trauma in Children, self-published portfolio book, New York, NY